-Marty Gottesfeld: Imprisoned Hacktivist In Justina Pelletier Medical Kidnapping Case Ends 100 Day Hunger Strike
+Marty Gottesfeld: Imprisoned Hacktivist In Justina Pelletier Medical Kidnapping Case Ends 100-Day Hunger Strike

 Gottesfeld said in the statement that he has been focusing during the hunger strike on the plight of Justin Pelletier and other children like her.

-The hactivist said he had also spent his time during the hunger strike thinking about US Attorney Carmen Ortiz and “the legacy she will leave behind,” which he called “a legacy built on fear, intimidation, and rebuke.”
-Ms. Ortiz, who is leaving her office, also prosecuted hactivist Aaron Swartz, who eventually killed himself as he was facing decades in prison under her prosecution.
+The hacktivist said he had also spent his time during the hunger strike thinking about U.S. Attorney Carmen Ortiz and “the legacy she will leave behind,” which he called “a legacy built on fear, intimidation, and rebuke.”
+Ms. Ortiz, who is leaving her office, also prosecuted hacktivist Aaron Swartz, who eventually killed himself as he was facing decades in prison under her prosecution.

 “Whether from a federal appeals court or the residents of Boston, Carmen Ortiz can’t leave office soon enough,” Gottesfeld said.
 “The only justice affiliated with her is the fact that she is now leaving.”